thinkty/Dnote/README.md

   - Share your notes in read-only mode using a unique URL
   - Search not only for notes, but also on [Stackoverflow]
+    - When the post that you have searched through Darc on [Stackoverflow] is interesting, you can mark it as good and quickly make a Darc note about it
   - Make the web application a Progressive Web Application
+  - Link to [Github] to indicate which repo the note is related to

 ### Tech